mylesagray/Arma3Server/README.md

 ### Workshop

 Set the environment variable `MODS_PRESET` to the HTML preset file exported from the Arma 3 Launcher.
 The path can be local file or a URL.
-A volume can be created at `/arma3/steamapps/workshop/content/107410` to preserve the mods between containers.

 `-e MODS_PRESET="my_mods.html"`